brianhempel/isrubyfastyet/README.md

 rake variability
 ```

 The individual benchmarks are simply Ruby files in runner/benchmarks ending with *benchmark.rb.
+Individual benchmarks can be run on any Ruby implementation (fork not required).
 If you want to run a benchmark individually...

 ```
 # switch to the ruby version you want